 McChristian also says some companies attempt to skirt the employee designation by identifying workers as independent contractors.
 However, she warns, there is a fine line between the two.
 “Independent contractors typically work for more than one company,” she says.

 If your workers are logging a lot of hours primarily for your company, they could be misclassified as independent contractors instead of employees—raising your business’s exposure to legal risks.

 Certain jobs may be exempt from workers’ compensation insurance, depending on the state.
 These include:

 - Business owners

-Like all business insurance, workers’ comp insurance costs vary from business to business and state to state.
-The fee also depends on your company’s line of work.
-For example, businesses at a higher risk of accidents, like a delivery company, likely face higher premiums than those at a lower risk of accidents, like a content marketing agency.
+Workers’ comp insurance costs vary from business to business and state to state.
+The cost also depends on your company’s line of work.
+For example, businesses at a higher risk of accidents— like a delivery company—likely face higher premiums than those at a lower risk of accidents, such as a content marketing agency.
 Other factors include the size of payroll, additional workplace activities, and claims history.